scalazone/content/topics/types/subtyping.md

 Or put simply, subtypes have more properties and fewer instances; supertypes have fewer properties and more instances.

-Category Theory is a profound and interesting topic, but is beyond the scope of this course, though it provides good context for understanding these relationships, and the duality between properties and instances in the context of types.
+Category Theory is a profound and interesting topic, but is beyond the scope of this course.
+However, it provides good context for understanding these relationships, and the duality between properties and instances in the context of types.

 For an experienced Scala developer, thinking about types should become second nature, but it remains a complex topic, and sometimes we need to reason about types more carefully.
 This is where thinking about types as sets of